Save Money on Transportation

 Solar For Your Home – With a solar photovoltaic (PV) system, you can offset the additional electricity required for EV charging while also generating clean energy to power your home.
 It’s a good practice to first acquire your EV and charge it at home for a month or more to determine its impact on your electricity consumption.
 Then you can right-size your solar installation to cover EV charging and household needs.
 Many solar companies can install a Level 2 charging station at the same time they install your PV system.

 Vehicle Purchase/Lease Incentives – You can get up to $7,500 in federal tax credits for an EV.
-California also offers up to $7,000 from the Clean Vehicle Rebate Project (CVRP), depending on the vehicle make and model (see Eligible Vehicles).
+California also offers $1,000-$7,000 from the Clean Vehicle Rebate Project (CVRP), depending on the vehicle make and model (see Eligible Vehicles).

 CVRP rebates vary based on income levels with lower-income households eligible for increased amounts.
 Higher-income consumers are not eligible for CVRP rebates if their gross annual income is above the cap.
 The income cap applies to all eligible vehicle types except fuel-cell electric vehicles.